Jicheng (Beijing): Wei, Jin and Northern dynasties

-During the Three Kingdoms, the Kingdom of Wei controlled ten of the Han Dynasty's prefectures including Youzhou and its capital Ji.
+During the Three Kingdoms, the Kingdom of Wei controlled ten of the Han dynasty's prefectures including Youzhou and its capital Ji.
 The Wei Kingdom reorganized and decentralized the governance of commanderies under Youzhou.
 Guangyang Commandery became the State of Yan (燕国), which had four counties: Ji County, Changping, Jundu and Guangyang County, and was governed from the city of Ji.
 Fanyang Commandery was governed from Zhuo County.
 Yuyang Commandery was governed from Yuyuang (in modern-day Huairou District of Beijing), Shanggu Commandery was governed from Juyong (in modern-day Yanqing County of Beijing).

 The Wei court instituted offices in Youzhou to manage relations with the Wuhuan and Xianbei.
 To help sustain the troops garrisoned in Youzhou, the governor in AD 250 built the Lilingyan, an irrigation system that greatly improved agricultural output in the plains around Ji.

-Ji was demoted to a county seat in the Western Jin dynasty (晋), which made neighboring Zhuo County, in present-day Hebei Province, the prefectural capital of Youzhou.
+Ji was demoted to Jixian, a county seat, in the Western Jin dynasty, which made neighboring Zhuo County, in present-day Hebei Province, the prefectural capital of Youzhou.
 In the early 4th century, the Western Jin dynasty was overthrown by steppe peoples who had settled in northern China and established in a series of mostly short-lived kingdoms.
 During the so-called Sixteen Kingdoms period, the city of Ji was successively controlled by the Di-led Former Qin, the Jie-led Later Zhao, the Xianbei-led Former Yan and Later Yan.

-In 319 AD, Shi Le, the founder of the Later Zhao Kingdom, captured Ji from Duan Pidi, a Xianbei chieftain nominally loyal to the Jin Dynasty.
+In 319 AD, Shi Le, the founder of the Later Zhao Kingdom, captured Ji from Duan Pidi, a Xianbei chieftain nominally loyal to the Jin dynasty.
 In 349, Ran Min, an ethnic Han general seized control of this kingdom, which he renamed Ran Wei in 350.
 But before he could capture Ji, the city was taken by the Murong Xianbei, led by Prince Murong Jun who swept down from Manchuria.
 Murong Jun then defeated Ran Min and extinguished the Ran Wei.
-In 352, he declared himself emperor and made the city, the capital of the Former Yan Kingdom.
+In 352, he declared himself emperor and made the city the capital of the Former Yan Kingdom.
 Five years later, the Former Yan's capital was moved further south to Ye in southern Hebei.

 In 369–70, the Former Qin, led by Fu Jian, a Di, defeated the Former Yan and briefly unified northern China.
 But after losing the Battle of Feishui in 383, the Former Qin's control crumbled as the Later Yan, Northern Wei and other kingdoms broke away.
 In 385, the Northern Yan, under Murong Chui and seized Ji from the Former Qin.
 At around 398, the Former Yan governor of Ji, Gao Hu, surrendered to the Northern Wei, led by the Tuoba clan of the Xianbei, who established the first of the Northern dynasties.
-Ji became the prefecture capital of Youzhou.
+Ji became the prefectural capital of Youzhou.
 This designation continued through the remainder of the Northern dynasties, Eastern Wei, Northern Qi and Northern Zhou.